-For this example, FastXTab isn't faster than VFPXTab.
+For this example, FastXTab is only marginally faster than VFPXTab.
+(In my tests, the slowest run using FastXTab took the same time as the fastest run using VFPXTab.)
 But for the daily sales example, you can see the major improvement FastXTab offers.
-Using the same original query as in Listing 6 and the call to FastXTab shown in Listing 7, on my computer, the crosstab is computed in about 2/100th of a second, that is, more than 2000% faster than with VFPXTab.
+Using the same original query as in Listing 6 and the call to FastXTab shown in Listing 7, on my computer, the crosstab is computed in between $2/100^{\text{th}}$ of a second and $3/100^{\text{th}}$ of a second, that is, about two orders of magnitude faster than with VFPXTab.
 The code, including timing test, is included in the downloads for this session as SalesPersonDailySalesFast.prg.

-FastTab 1.6
+FastXTab 1.6